-The consequences for driving while intoxicated (DWI) in Mecklenburg County are serious, and things only get worse with second, third, and subsequent offenses.
+The consequences for driving while impaired (DWI) in Mecklenburg County are serious, and things only get worse with second, third, and subsequent offenses.
 If you or a loved one has been arrested on suspicion of a second offense DWI in Charlotte, NC, the stakes and potential penalties are automatically raised.
 Prior DWI convictions will have a serious impact on your sentencing because each prior offense counts as a grossly aggravating factor in your current case.

 For help with your second or third offense DWI, call a Charlotte DWI lawyer from Randall & Stump PLLC at (980) 237-4579 or reach out through our online form to schedule a free, initial case consultation.